pogasanov/clsite/README.md

 heroku run python app/manage.py createsuperuser
 ```

-Occasionally, Heroku might prompt you to do the following:
+Occasionally, Heroku might prompt you to do run `makemigrations`,
+in which case you should do:

 ```
 heroku run python app/manage.py makemigrations